QuickBooks Blog

 Balance Sheet Report By QuickBooks

-A balance sheet in QuickBooks can be generated easily and accurately by navigating Reports > Balance Sheet to generate the report automatically.
-You can also customise your balance sheet in QuickBooks by changing the accounting period, accounting method, adding sub-columns for comparison with previous periods, customising the header and footer of the balance sheet, etc.
+You can also customise your balance sheet in QuickBooks by changing the accounting period, accounting method, adding sub-columns for comparison with previous periods, and customising the header and footer of the balance sheet.

-In addition to this, you can also print and email the balance sheet Report directly from QuickBooks.
-You can even export the balance sheet of a specific accounting period in Excel format.
+In addition to this, you can also print and email the balance sheet report directly from QuickBooks, you can even export the balance sheet of a specific accounting period in Excel format.

 Restore a Deleted Balance Sheet Account in QuickBooks

-Quickbooks allows you to restore a Balance Sheet account that is deleted or is inactive.
-Following are the different ways in which you can restore a deleted account in QuickBooks:
+The following are the different ways in which you can restore a deleted account in QuickBooks:

 Chart of Accounts

-1. Go to Settings and select Chart of Accounts.
+1. Go to Settings and select Chart of Accounts

-2. Above the Action column, select Settings, then select ‘Include Inactive’.
+2. Above the Action column, select Settings, then select ‘Include Inactive’

-3. Find the deleted account.
+3. Find the deleted account

-4. In the Action column, select ‘Make Active’.
+4. In the Action column, select ‘Make Active’

 Audit Log

-1. Go to Settings and select ‘Audit Log’.
+1. Go to Settings and select ‘Audit Log’

-2. Find the deleted account.
+2. Find the deleted account

-4. At the bottom left, uncheck ‘Inactive’.
+4. At the bottom left, uncheck ‘Inactive’

-5. Select ‘Save and close'.
+5. Select ‘Save and close'

 Related Articles